carpentries-incubator/geospatial-python/episodes/05-access-data.md

 )
 ```

-We submit the query and find out how many scenes match our search criteria (please note that this output can be different as more data is added to the catalog):
+Now we submit the query in order te find out how many scenes match our search criteria (please note that this output can be different as more data is added to the catalog):

 ```python
 print(search.matched())